-It’s been more than a decade since the first alarm about a shortage of leaders.
+It’s been more than a decade since the first alarm about a coming shortage of leaders.

-Who can forget the countless surveys that indicated a significant decline in the confidence in leadership bench strength, or the reports that leadership gaps were a top concern among talent management professionals and CEOs alike?
+Who can forget the countless surveys that indicated a significant decline in confidence in leadership bench strength, or the reports that the leadership gap is a top concern among talent management professionals and CEOs alike?

-Businesses, government agencies, nonprofits, and educational organizations need leaders who can effectively navigate complex and changing situations.
-So, organizations need to ask “Who do we have?” and “What do they need to do?” as well as “Are they equipped to do it?”
+To address the leadership gap, organizations need to be asking “Who do we have?” and “What do they need to do?” as well as “Are they equipped to do it?”

 - A lack of mastery of the required competencies, or

 - A lack of focus on necessary skills.

 The first is a matter of degree; the second is a matter of substance.
 But either can be a problem, in both the short and long term.
 Organizations will want to address this coming leadership gap in their talent development.

 Our study found that today’s leadership capacity is insufficient to meet future leadership requirements.
 Many organizations have a list of high-priority leadership competencies for their future leaders; our research shows the limitations of current skills in many of these areas and flags areas of particular concern.
 The data from our study indicates that most organizations today are experiencing a leadership deficit now, and can expect a leadership gap in the future.

 We’ve identified 9 specific leadership competencies that are weak or missing in terms of future leadership needs and current skills: